ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_getting_started/model_evaluation_getting_started.md

 If you do not have `ssh` access to <i>Gadi</i>, refer to instructions on how to <a href="/getting_started#login-to-gadi">login to Gadi</a>.

-The following instructions explain how to load the curated `python` environment on NCI, which includes packages and scripts supported by ACCESS-NRI.
-Once loaded, these can be run directly on <i>Gadi</i> via `ssh`, `PBS` scripts, or in `JupyterLab`.
+The following instructions explain how to load the curated NCI Python environment, which includes packages and scripts supported by ACCESS-NRI.
+Once loaded, these can be run directly on <i>Gadi</i> via `ssh`, Portable Batch System (PBS) scripts, or in JupyterLab.

-???+ warning "ACCESS-NRI can provide code and support, but not computing resources"
+???+ warning "ACCESS-NRI provides code and support, but not computing resources"
     You do not automatically have access to all `/g/data/` storage on <i>Gadi</i>.
 You need to <a href="/getting_started#join-relevant-nci-projects">join an NCI project</a> to view files on `/g/data/$PROJECT`.
     <br>
     For model evaluation and diagnostics, you need to join projects `xp65` and `hh5` for code access and a `$PROJECT` with sufficient compute resources.

 ## What is the `access-med` environment?

 The complete list of dependencies for the `access-med` environment can be found in the <a href="https://github.com/ACCESS-NRI/MED-condaenv/blob/main/scripts/environment.yml" target="_blank">environment.yml</a> file of the <a href="https://github.com/ACCESS-NRI/MED-condaenv" target="_blank">ACCESS-NRI MED GitHub repository</a>.
-These include `intake`, `esmvaltool` and `ilamb`:
+Some of these include `intake`, `esmvaltool` and `ilamb`:
 <div style="text-align: center;">
     <img src="../../../assets/model_evaluation/condaenv_list.png" alt="List of packages that are provided as part of the xp65 access-med environment" width="75%"/>
 </div>